 Photo credit: Sarah Buchanan Photography

-Click here to catch up on how Erica & her family are doing today!
+Click here to catch up on how Erica and her family are doing today!